Antonello Fassari

-Antonello Fassari (born 4 October 1952) is an Italian actor and comedian.
+Antonello Fassari (4 October 1952 – 5 April 2025) was an Italian actor and comedian.

 Life and career

 Antonello Fassari was born in Rome, where he practiced gymnastics at a competitive level until age 18.
 In the mid-1970s he attended the Silvio D'Amico National Academy of Dramatic Arts, and then Teatro Laboratorio in 1977 under director by Luca Ronconi, with whom he later worked in numerous stage plays.
 Occasionally a singer-songwriter, in 1984 he composed one of the first Italian rap songs, "Roma di notte".